trgchinhh/trgchinhh/README.md

 # 👋 Hello world, I'm @trgchinhh
 ## About Me
 - 🌟 I'm a beginner in programming field
+- 🌱 I'm always coding day by day without getting tired
+- ✨ My goal is to become a fullstack dev in the future
-- ☎️ If you would like to contact me [click here](https://trgchinhh.github.io/information)
+- ☎️ If you would like to contact me [Click Here](https://trgchinhh.github.io/information)

 <!--<p align="left">
   <img src="https://komarev.com/ghpvc/?username=trgchinhh&label=Views&color=blue&style=flat-square" width = 70 alt="trgchinhh" />